dlenski/python-mOTP/README.md

 How does it work?
 =================

-The principle of the algorithm is very simple: you have a token secret (an ASCII string, usually hexadecimal or alphanumeric) and a PIN (an ASCII string, usually 4 digits), and this is converted to a 6-digit code using:
+The principle of the algorithm is [explained badly](http://motp.sourceforge.net/#1.1) and [implemented confusingly](http://motp.sourceforge.net/bash/otpverify.sh) but it's very simple: you have a token secret (an ASCII string, usually hexadecimal or alphanumeric) and a PIN (an ASCII string, usually 4 digits), and this is converted to a 6-digit code using: